josif88/VocabMate/readme.md

-# VocabMate

-#### Practice makes perfect - We learn by repetition, it is the key to enrich your vocabularies
+# Practice makes perfect - We learn by repetition, it is the key to enrich your vocabularies

 ## Why does this app exist